ljt629ubc/MICB475_24W1_Team_14/README.md

 - Not a hypothesis/research question
 - Knowledge gap: done in disease predictive microbiomes but not for environmental/abiotic conditions, applying Farm paper methodology

+## November 29nd, 2024

+### Agenda
+1. Review our figures
+2. Is there a need for standardization within the KNN model, as certain ASVs only exist in a single sample
+3. General questions regarding manuscript

+## November 29nd, 2024 Meeting